The Woodrow Wilson Georgia Teaching Fellowship

 Q: Am I allowed to work at another job while I am studying for my master’s degree?
 While I am teaching?

 A: Fellows have a very demanding coursework and clinical (in school) schedule.
-It should be clear that the Fellowship program will essentially be the equivalent of a full-time job.
+It should be clear that the Fellowship program is the equivalent of a full-time job.
+It is unlikely that a Fellow can remain in good academic standing while also attempting part-time and/or full-time work.

-Candidates are required to pass the appropriate program admission and teaching licensure examinations for the state where they would like to teach.
+In general, WW Teaching Fellowship candidates are required to pass the appropriate program admission and teaching licensure examinations for the state in which they would like to teach.
+In Pennsylvania, however, there are no required program admission tests.
 Every state has different teacher testing requirements and qualifying scores.
-For more information regarding state-mandated examinations in Georgia, please see “Testing Requirements” section.

 Q: What type of master’s degree will I receive?